xogus1194/openmusichistory/schonberg-pierro-lunaire.md

 # Arnold Franz Walter Schönberg
 ## _Pierro Lunaire_'s Explanation

-	• Composer: Arnold Schoenberg
+1. Composer: Arnold Schoenberg
-	• Title: Pierrot Lunaire, Op.
+2. Title: Pierrot Lunaire, Op.
 21 is an Expressionist work composed in 1912, consisting of 21 songs.
- 	This piece holds a significant place in music history due to its use of atonality and the unique technique of Sprechstimme (speech-singing).
+3. This piece holds a significant place in music history due to its use of atonality and the unique technique of Sprechstimme (speech-singing).
-	• Year of Composition: 1912
+4. Year of Composition: 1912
-	• Structure: Song cycle based on 21 poems
+5. Structure: Song cycle based on 21 poems
-	• Original Poet: Albert Giraud
+6. Original Poem: Albert Giraud

 - [Timeline](#timeline)
 - [Several Notable Features](#several-notable-features)